-How On Dima's Radar Works
+How Dima's Radar Works

 A personal event discovery engine for Atlanta, built with Claude Code.
 Every event scored 0-100 against a real taste profile.
 No algorithms deciding what's popular — just what's worth your time.